8/10 position away from the wind beam reach sailing lying to sailing principles of sailing away from the wind in sailing

 The head-to-wind method of stopping reveals an area of about 45° on either side of the wind direction in which it is not possible to point the boat and maintain sailing.
 Sailing close-hauled, means sailing along the edge of the no-sail zone and pointing closer to the wind.To sail to a point upwind within this no-sail zone requires sailing a series of zigzags, on one tack then on the other, progressing to windward with each tack and called beating to windward.

-The principal points of sailing is learning the angles to the wind at which a boat can sail.
+The [ principal points of sail ] is the angles to the wind at which a boat can sail.
 These points are called the reach, close reach, close-hauled, broad reach and run.
-The reach (or beam reach) is the key to all manoeuvres, and it is the most exciting point of sail.
+The reach (or beam reach) is the key to all sailing manoeuvres, and it is the most exciting and fastest point of sail.
 When reaching, the boat is sailing across the wind with the wind blowing at right angles to the boat with the centreboard half down, and the sails sheeted in to set them.

-The boat's speed when sailing on a point of sailing is dependent on a range of factors such as;
+The boat's speed when sailing on a point of sail is dependent on a range of factors such as;

-Potential boat speeds on points of sailing in the same wind strength are depicted in the polar diagram.
+Potential boat speeds on points of sailing in the same wind strength are depicted in a [ polar diagram ] .
 The further away from the centre represents the boats speed.
 It shows the performance curve of a typical dinghy - reaching maximum speed on a beam reach while sailing the slowest on a run.

 The five sailing fundamentals are the keys to efficient sailing on a boat.
-With every course change when sailing boats, a quick review of each point should be taken.
+With every course change when sailing, a quick review of each point should be taken.

-Check trim by easing the sails out until there is shaking along the luffs, then pull the sheets in until the shaking ceases or an easier way to check trim is by fitting tell-tales showing the wind flow across the sails.
-Sail Trim Sailing Simulator
+Check trim by easing the sails out until there is shaking along the luffs, then pull the sheets in until the shaking ceases.
+An easier way to check trim is by fitting tell-tales showing the wind flow across the [ headsail ] and [ mainsail] .

 Check the boat is trimmed correctly in a fore and aft direction: